falkTX/Cadence/INSTALL.md

 The 'Cadence' app relies on jackdbus to work properly (either JACK2 or JACK1+DBus patch). <br/>
 Claudia is a LADISH frontend, so it will obviously require LADISH to run.

-The python version used and tested is python3.2. <br/>
+The python version used and tested is python3.2.
+Older versions won't work! <br/>
-After install, the app/tools will still work on distros with python2 as default, without any additional work.
+After install, the app/tools will still work on distributions with python2 as default, without any additional work.

 <br/>